Difference Between a Hernia and Pulled Groin Muscle

 • Pain radiating toward the testicle.

-• When to discuss a groin strain with a doctor.
+• When to discuss a hernia or groin strain with a doctor.

 • When the pain is severe.